 Image: Sam Moqadam

-As Positive News previously reported, Barcelona is a frontrunner in the race to drive cars out of cities.
+Barcelona has emerged as a frontrunner in the race to drive cars out of cities.
 Its much-vaunted ‘superblock’ scheme has reclaimed road space in many neighbourhoods and used it to create playgrounds, public gardens and walkways.

 Now the Catalan capital is accelerating efforts to reclaim the public realm with an ambitious plan to turn one third of streets in the downtown Eixample district into ‘green zones’.
 The zones will reduce the proportion of road space allotted to cars and give pedestrians and cyclists priority.